dotnet-websharper/d3/README.md

-# WebSharper.D3
+D3 is a JavaScript library for manipulating documents based on data.
+Its emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.

 This WebSharper Extension provides a set of classes and functions almost identical to the ones documented in the [D3 API][d3api], as of 20130910 (version 3.3.6).
-When used in WebSharper projects, these stub classes delegate the work to the actual classes implemented by the D3 library.

-D3.js is a JavaScript library for manipulating documents based on data.
-D3 helps you bring data to life using HTML, SVG and CSS.
-This binding is a one-to-one mapping as far as possible.
-D3 is very functional in nature, you need to often set accessor functions to get the visualized data from the underlying data objects.
-This binding uses generics to constrain the type of data you use in a chart

-To use this library, install binaries with [NuGet][nuget], the package ID is `WebSharper.D3`.

 The following is the introduction from [d3js.org][d3] with samples translated to F#, and some comments on typing.